Valiya Chirakulla Pakshikal: Plot

 The film is a partly fictional representation of the environmental disaster caused by the use of the pesticide endosulfan in the Kasaragod District of Kerala, India.
 This disaster was caused by nearly two and a half decades of endosulfan use on government-owned cashew plantations.
 The film explores the disastrous environmental and public health consequences of the use of the pesticide and the health-related effects that persist to this day.

 The film depicts the after-effects of pesticide spraying through the eyes of a photographer.
-His first visit to the area was during a rainy season in 2001, and his photographs revealed the shocking state of the numerous victims to the world.
+His first visit to the area was during a rainy season in 2001, and his photographs revealed the shocking state of the numerous victims.
 Endosulfan-induced misery gained worldwide attention as a result of these photographs.
-When the photographer visited the area again in the summer of 2006, many of the young victims he had photographed during his earlier visit, had died.
+By the time the photographer visited the area again in the summer of 2006, many of the young victims he had photographed during his earlier visit had died.
 Even now, children are being affected with strange and debilitating diseases.
 In 2011, the Stockholm Summit of UN on Persistent Organic Pollutants (POP) recommended a total ban on endosulfan.
 India was the only country that opposed this decision.
 A year later, in 2012, the photographer returned to Kasaragod and found that the plight of these victims persisted, and that the survivors continued to suffer.